-The issue before the Court is whether the District Court erred in granting the Motion to Suppress of the can of lye.
-The can of lye was found in the cabinet of the hallway of Durden's house during a lawful search incident to arrest.
+- 1. The issue before the Court is whether the district court erred in granting the Motion to Suppress the can of lye.
+The can of lye was found in the hallway cabinet in Durden's house during a lawful search incident to arrest.
 The search of the cabinet was substantially contemporaneous to the arrest, and the cabinet itself was in Durden's immediate control.
-In considering the totality of the circumstances, although Durden was handcuffed in the back and was not threatening at the time of arrest, his history of violence and membership in a fight club, the lack of control of the officers, and the short unobstructed path between Durden and the cabinet all weigh in favor of the fact that the cabinet was in Durden's immediate control.
-Thus, the District Court incorrectly suppressed the can of lye, and this Court should reverse the District Court's decision to suppress the evidence.
+In considering the totality of the circumstances, Durden's history of violence and membership in a fight club, the lack of control of the officers, and the short unobstructed path between Durden and the cabinet all weigh in favor of the fact that the cabinet was in Durden's immediate control.
+These facts outweigh the fact that Durden was handcuffed in the back and was not threatening at the time of arrest.
+Thus, the district court incorrectly suppressed the can of lye, and this Court should reverse the district court's decision to suppress the evidence. - 2.
+I respectfully recommend that the Court affirm Mr. Robinson's conviction for first-degree burglary because there was a need for the restraint, and the leg restraint was the least restrictive alternative under the circumstances.
+Therefore, the use of the leg restraint during Mr. Robinson's trial did not violate his right to a fair trial.